 (emphasis supplied by us).
-We have reviewed the minutes of the Company's board of directors provided to us by the Company following a demand that we made under Missouri law.
+We have reviewed the minutes of the meetings of the Company's board of directors obtained by us from the Company following a demand that we made under Missouri law.
 Prior to March 4, 2003, only one brief reference to corporate governance reform appeared in these minutes, from a board meeting on November 12, 2002.
 This reference reads in its entirety as follows: